 Julius Caesar coin The date was 15th March of 44BC.

-Caesar then succedded in being made governor of Gaul for a period of five years.
+Caesar suceeded in being made governor of Gaul for a period of five years.
 This gave him the military power he had sought.
-However he didn’t leave without first weakening the power of the senate: Through personal supporters he managed to have Cato sent off as governor of Cyprus and Cicero exiled.
+However he didn’t leave without first weakening the power of the Roman senate: Through personal supporters he managed to have Cato sent off as governor of Cyprus and Cicero exiled.

 The change in destinies could be said to have come about when Crassus was killed in Syria.
 His death left Pompey and Caesar to share power between them and both were exceedingly ambitious men although Pompey tended to be a little more cautious.
 Both did their utmost to gain favour in Rome by sending back great wealth and treasure from their conquests.